 Would you like to know the secret strategy to unpack your home in one day?
 I’m sharing my top tips here because I was shocked when I read the latest survey from Duck Tape Brand.
 Did you know it takes the average American 182 to unpack the last box after moving into a new house?
 182 days!
 That’s six whole months!
 That’s crazy, ya’ll.
 And it’s a long time to not have all of your stuff out where it’s easy to get to.
 It’s a long time to not fully be settled into your new spot, where it can start to feel like home.
 And the other crazy thing is…it doesn’t have to be that way.
 This doesn’t have to be you.
 What if I told you that I was able to unpack my six-bedroom home in one day?
 Yep!
 I was able to unpack the two main floors plus my basement By.
 My.
 Self in ONE day.
 So, I know it doesn’t have to take six months when it can take less than 24 hours.
 Keep reading and I’ll tell you how I did it.
-Plus, you’ll want to grab my free Unpack In A Day Checklist.
+Plus, you want a stress-free move where you can get settled in your new home quickly, grab Moving Made Simple today.

 How to Pack So You Can Unpack in a Day